 David pointed out that this was the fundamental question that David Schomer asked when he went to Italy and began asking why one coffee was better than another.
 The answers he got revealed the bankruptcy of the thinking about coffee at that time and in seeking the real answers, a world opened up for him as the age of modern coffee was born.

-He started to discover the impact of over extraction, under extraction and flavour development and from there his understanding grew.
-David lives his life by learning each day and continually being focussed on understanding more about his art.
+He started to discover the impact of over-extraction, under extraction and flavour development and from there his understanding grew.
+David lives his life by learning each day and continually being focused on understanding more about his art.
 He is not so much a student as an exporter who puts his discoveries through a creativity machine and pumps out a result that is “best in the world.”

 The current focus point for David is the solubility of coffee.
 Once he has learned and applied all he can about solubility, he will move on to the next topic.

 David is emphatic that there is nothing secret in coffee.
 Everything is on the internet.
 We have not a single new idea.
 All we do is to improve on things that have been thought and invented in the past.

 This concept of “no new thought” led us to a discussion on bacon brines and the water used in meat processing.
 Water is very important for David since coffee is 99% water.
 In particular, the calcium percentage matters to him.
 A higher calcium content carries the coffee flavours better.
 Coffee in Cape Town tastes totally different from Coffee is Hout Bay for example due to the difference in the water and not necessarily the difference in the coffee.